July 16, 2014

 Master Spas has announced the debut of a national television commercial featuring champion swimmer Michael Phelps.

 The 60-second commercial, which promotes Michael Phelps Swim Spas by Master Spas, reminds consumers that they “don’t have to be Michael Phelps to train like Michael Phelps.”
 The commercial opens with Phelps doing his signature arm stretch, which is imitated by five swimmers of varying ages, in front of a Michael Phelps Signature Swim Spa by Master Spas.
-The hot tub function of the spa is demonstrated, before ending with a humorous moment between Phelps and a girl resting on a raft.
+The hot tub function of the swim spa is demonstrated, before ending with a humorous moment between Phelps and a girl resting on a raft.

 According to Master Spas CEO Bob Lauter, the company wanted to produce a commercial that stood out.
 That’s why they choose an award-winning team that has produced spots for many iconic brands.